Mapping spaces between operads in relation to bimodules: Main statements

-\begin{example} In the case where $\cS=\Set_\Delta$, the above theorem extends a result of Ducoulombier \cite{Julien}, in which the operads are assumed to have a single color and such that $\O(1) \simeq *$.
+\begin{example} In the case where $\cS=\Set_\Delta$, the above assertion extends a result of Ducoulombier \cite{Julien}, assuming that the operads are single-colored and that $\O(1) \simeq *$.
 More precisely, in this situation we obtain a weak equivalence

 where $\Op_*(\Set_\Delta)$ refers to the category of single-colored simplicial operads. \end{example}